Treatments for Colon Cancer Your Options in Treating Colon Tumor

 Examples of ablative treatments are:

 This is used together with surgery to shrink the tumor.
-It is also recommended for advanced tumor to relieve and to prevent worsening of the signs of colon cancer.
+It is also recommended for advanced tumor to relieve and to prevent worsening of the .

-So, what is the best among the treatments for bowel cancer?
+So, what is the best among the treatments for bowel tumor?

 It depends largely on the stage and location of the tumor, your age and the state of your health.
 Be open to and talk to your doctor.
 Also, discuss the side effects that are expected for all types of treatments for colon cancer.